Speed-the-Plow: Impact

 The play debuted with a notable mass media attention, described by academic journal Modern Drama as a "rare phenomenon" for a straight play by an important American playwright, largely helped by Madonna's role.
 Due to her "highly publicized" stage role, every night after the show, a throng of Madonna fans would encircle the backstage exits of the theater.
 In Hollywood on Stage (2013), Kimball King speculates as to whether the audience is there to "see Madonna or engage with Mamet's play".

 The casting of Madonna effected a sell out of Lincoln Theatre venue and a transfer to a large theatre in Broadway, elevating the entire production to a "new level".
 Although Winship commented "The production has a cheap look that is out of line with most Lincoln Center Theater productions".
 Madonna's appearance reportedly helped its box-office sales; the play sold a record number of advance tickets for six consecutive months, exceeding $1 million in ticket sales.
 After Madonna left the show's cast, ticket demand decreased drastically.
 In retrospect, Ron Silver claimed, he was thankful for all the hype that was generated by Madonna's appearance in the play.
 If it were not for Madonna's name, ticket sales might not have been great enough for the play to move to a Broadway theater, and he might never have a Tony award.

 Related works

 Bobby Gould's story is continued in Mamet's one act play Bobby Gould in Hell.

 In a review of Arthur Kopit's 1989 play Bone-the-Fish, New York Times theater critic Mel Gussow wrote that it "could be regarded as Mr. Kopit's response to David Mamet's Speed-the-Plow.
 In fact, the plays share much more than two hyphens.
 Mr. Kopit asks how far a film director will go in demeaning himself in quest of work."

 Mamet's short story "The Bridge", which is the basis for the novel of the same name in the play, was published in the literary magazine Granta in 1985.

 David Ives' one-act play Speed the Play, first produced in 1992 by the Chicago, Illinois-based Strawdog Theatre Company, is a parody of Speed-the-Plow.

+Film adaptation

+Mamet directed a film adaptation of the play with production taking place from February 18 to March 13, 2026 in Atlanta.
+The film stars Anthony Mackie, Ben Mendelsohn, Emily Alyn Lind, and Sharon Stone.